 Once nominations are received each nominated educator is contacted to let them know they have been nominated and for them to complete a form with additional information illustrating their teaching methods, strategies, and why they do what they do.

-The award is presented at a reception hosted by Robert and Pamela Steeg, and the award is named in honor of Robert’s mother, a former educator.
+The award is presented at a reception hosted by Robert and Pamela Steeg, and the award is named in honor of Robert’s mother.
+While she was not a formally trained educator, by experience and instinct she genuinely appreciated the importance of a Jewish education and a grounding in Jewish values.
 The awardee will receive a plaque from the Harold Grinspoon Foundation, listing on the Harold Grinspoon Foundation website, an invitation to participate in an online community of practice, and $1,000 towards future educational enrichment.

 Since 1991, the Harold Grinspoon Foundation has invested more than $200 million in programs that make Jewish life and Jewish community more vibrant and more connected.
 They are a major contributor to the PJ Library and PJ Our Way programs.